opensource254/pwa-generator/README.md

 - [Netlify](https://pwagenerator.netlify.app)
 - [Cloudflare](https://pwa-generator.pages.dev)

+### Target Users
-**Target Users:** This tool is designed for developers of all levels, from beginners looking to get started with PWAs to experienced developers seeking a quick scaffolding solution.
+This tool is designed for developers of all levels, from beginners looking to get started with PWAs to experienced developers seeking a quick scaffolding solution.

+### Limitations
-**Limitations:** Currently, this tool focuses on generating basic manifest and service worker files.
+Currently, this tool focuses on generating basic manifest and service worker files.
 More advanced features are planned for future releases.

-## Features
+## PWA Features Checklist

-Here's a breakdown of the current and planned features:

-- Generate Manifest
+- [x] Generate Manifest
-- Generate Service Worker
+- [x] Generate Service Worker
-- Generate Icons
+- [x] Generate Icons
-- Offline Support
+- [x] Offline Support
-- IndexedDB Integration
+- [ ] IndexedDB Integration
-- Push Notifications
+- [ ] Push Notifications

 ## Getting Started